TortoiseWolfe/rn_Turtorial_Outline/MoshVite.md

 ## Final Recap

 - **Project Root Files:**
-  - `/index.html` loads Google Fonts and `/src/index.css`.
+  - `index.html` loads Google Fonts and `src/index.css`.
-  - `/tailwind.config.js` defines custom colors and fonts.
+  - `tailwind.config.js` defines your steampunk colors (with dark variants) and custom fonts.
-  - `/vite.config.ts` sets the base URL and includes the Tailwind Vite plugin.
+  - `vite.config.ts` configures Vite with the official Tailwind plugin and sets the base URL.
+  - `.prettierrc` and `.prettierignore` are in the root.
-- **/src/ Folder:**
+- **/src Folder:**
-  - `index.css` starts with `@import "tailwindcss";` then your custom CSS (ensure no overriding :root font-family).
+  - `index.css` starts with global styles (including a light/dark theme) and then loads Tailwind utilities so that Tailwind font classes (like font-special, font-arbutus, font-cinzel) override the global default when applied.
-  - `App.tsx` uses classes like `font-special`, `font-arbutus`, and `font-cinzel`.
+  - `App.tsx` uses Tailwind classes to apply your custom fonts and colors.
-- **Storybook, Prettier, and GitHub Pages** are all set up via the provided scripts.
+- **Storybook, Prettier, and GitHub Pages** are fully configured.

-Follow these steps exactly and remove any overriding global font rules if needed.
-This yields a complete, functional steampunk-themed project with custom fonts, Storybook, Prettier, and deployment.
+Follow these steps exactly to get a complete, functional steampunk-themed Vite + React project with a light/dark mode and custom fonts.
 Enjoy your project!